PhD in Education

 The TEAL PhD in Education program is delivered via two formats:

-The Distance Doctoral Program--A cohort program with all courses during the fall and spring semesters taught via broadcast.
-Students come to Logan for face-to-face coursework for two consecutive summers.
+- The Distance Doctoral Program--A cohort program with three concentrations.
+All courses during the fall and spring semesters are taught via broadcast to regional campuses.
 Broadcast locations are based on the needs of the new cohort.
+To meet residency requirements, students come to Logan for face-to-face coursework for two consecutive summers.
 The deadline application for the Distance Doctoral Cohort is February 1 every even-numbered year.
 (Coursework begins the following fall semester.)